 Country 8/196: Gambia

-We came to Gambia on the 10th of September, but due to a long flight delay (which is as we came to realize a common problem in Africa), we arrived late in the afternoon.
-First, we took a tour of the colorful city, then we took some time to check out the lovely resort we were staying at, and afterwards, we went to the beach.
+We came to the Gambia on the 10th of September, but due to a long flight delay (which is as we came to realize a common problem in Africa), we arrived late in the afternoon.
+First, we took a tour of the colorful city, then we took some time to check out the lovely resort we were staying at, and afterward, we went to the beach.
 We loved it!

 In the evening, Matic developed a fever.
 At first, we thought it was because of a sore throat he was having.
 I gave him some home remedies and we were sure he would feel better in the morning.
 At 3 am, he woke up, he was sweating like crazy and his fever had gone up.
 We went to the hospital.
 The diagnosis: malaria! 🙁

 We had to stay in the hospital.
-The hospital was old and small, but very clean and comfortable and the staff was very nice.
+The hospital was old and small, but very clean and comfortable and the staff was very friendly.
 They gave him some medicine and he went to bed.
 It was the scariest night ever, but luckily he felt much better in the morning.

 In the afternoon he was already able to travel to our next destination (on which he insisted even though I suggested we should stay an extra night, so he could fully recover).

-We will always remember Gambia as a beautiful, colorful country, full of kind people and great doctors (as we, unfortunately, experienced ourselves).
+We will always remember the Gambia as a beautiful, colorful country, full of kind people and great doctors (as we, unfortunately, experienced ourselves).
 Thank you, Gambia!

 Gambia’s most urgent environmental concern is deforestation, mainly caused by slash-and-burn agriculture.
 Very few forests have survived the expansion of agricultural land and the use of trees for fuel.
 A significant decrease in rainfall in recent years has caused severe desertification of the country’s agricultural lands.
 Water pollution caused by a lack of adequate sanitation facilities is resulting in a large number of water-borne diseases that contribute to high infant mortality rates.
 Only about 53% of the rural population has access to potable water.